Historical Landscape Paintings of Marin County

 Curated by Alfred Harrison and Elia Haworth

-This exhibition is co-curated by Bolinas Museum Curator of Coastal Marin Art and History Elia Haworth and Alfred Harrison, owner of North Point Gallery and one of the Bay Area’s foremost experts on early Bay Area California paintings.
-The handsome catalog by Harrison that accompanies the exhibition clarifies historic facts and illuminates insights into Wisby’s life, his inspirations and his passion for landscape painting.
+This exhibition is co-curated by Alfred Harrison, owner of North Point Gallery and one of the Bay Area’s foremost experts on early Bay Area California paintings.
+A new book by Harrison accompanies the exhibition.
+It clarifies historic facts and illuminates insights into Wisby’s life, inspirations, and passion for landscape painting.